simple-crypto/simple-website/vision.md

 mostly closed source setting.
-This is for example reflected by current evaluation practice for which making implementation details public may increase the complexity of an attack (e.g., as perceived by the [Common Criteria](https://www.commoncriteriaportal.org/){:target="_blank"} framework) and therefore decrease is certification level [\[L16\]](/pdfs/Lomne_16.pdf){:target="_blank"}.
+This is for example reflected by current evaluation practice for which making implementation details public may increase the complexity of an attack (e.g., as perceived by the [Common Criteria](https://www.commoncriteriaportal.org/){:target="_blank"} framework) and therefore decrease its certification level [\[L16\]](/pdfs/Lomne_16.pdf){:target="_blank"}.
 While these solutions were necessary first steps towards solving the embedded security challenge, <strong><em>our vision is that as research advances, the security